All you need to know about National Remembrance Day in the Netherlands

 Dam Square is where the first-ever commemoration took place many years ago.
 During this two-minute silence, TV and radio stations broadcast the ceremony, public transport stops, and people stop what they are doing.

-Important to know: Remembrance Day is not technically considered a public holiday.
+Important to know: Remembrance Day is not considered a public holiday.

 Why are there two separate celebrations on May 4 and May 5?

 Well, there is a good reason for that.
-The most important being that after WWII ended, some people deemed it inappropriate to be celebrating their liberation and mourn victims on the same day.
+The most important being that after WWII ended, some people deemed it inappropriate to celebrate their liberation and mourn victims on the same day.

 Since these celebrations don’t go hand in hand, it was decided that there should be a day dedicated to mourning and a separate day dedicated to celebrations.
 The good news is Liberation Day is actually a public holiday.